Illumina/Isaac3/src/markdown/manual.md

 isaac-sort-reference [options]
 ```

 Time highly depends on the size of the genome.
-For E. coli it takes about 1 minute.
+For E.Coli it takes about 1 minute.
 For human genomes it takes about 11
 hours on a 24-threaded 2.6GHz system.

 **Options**

   -g [ --genome-file ] arg                              Path to fasta file containing the reference contigs
   -h [ --help ]                                         Print this message
   -j [ --jobs ] arg (=)                                 Maximum number of parallel operations.
 Leave empty for
                                                         unlimited parallelization on grid.
 It is recommended to keep 1
                                                         for single-node execution
   -n [ --dry-run ]                                      Don't actually run any commands; just print them
-    -o [ --output-directory ] arg (./iSAACIndex.20150409) Location where the results are stored
+  -o [ --output-directory ] arg (./iSAACIndex.20160427) Location where the results are stored
   -q [ --quiet ]                                        Avoid excessive logging
+  -t [ --repeat-threshold ] arg (=1000)                 Repeat cutoff after which individual kmer positions
+                                                        are not stored
   -v [ --version ]                                      Only print version information
   -w [ --mask-width ] arg (=0)                          Number of high order bits to use for splitting the data for
                                                         parallelization.
-Notice that values greater than 0 drammatically
+Notice that values greater than 0 dramatically
                                                         slow down neighbor finding as they introduce a substantial amount
                                                         of I/O. For Homo Sapiens genome there is no need to change -w if
                                                         the amount of RAM on the node is 150 Gb or greater.
-    --annotation-seed-lengths arg (=16 20 24 28 32 36 40 44 48 52 56 60 64 68 72 76 80 )
+  --annotation-seed-lengths arg (=16 20 24 28 32 36 40 44 48 52 56 60 64 68 72 76 80)
                                                         Space-separated k-mer lengths for annotation generation.
 Go down
                                                         to 16 to have a bit more sensitivity in unique parts of the
                                                         genome when input data is noisy.
 Go up to 128 to allow better
                                                         anchoring in less unique regions if longer read length is expected.
                                                         Notice that all seeds must be divisible by 4 with current
                                                         implementation of neighbor finding.
   --dont-annotate                                       Don't search for neighbors
   --qrsh-cmd arg (=)                                    Command to execute given command line on a grid node.
 Example:
                                                             --qrsh-cmd 'qrsh -cwd -v PATH -now no -l wholenode=TRUE'
   --target arg (all)                                    Individual target to make

 **Example**